canonical-ols/conn-check/README.rst

     The port.

 verify
-    Optional flag whether to also verify the SSL certificate.
+    Optional flag whether to also verify the TLS certificate.
 Default: true.

 timeout
     Optional connection timeout in seconds.
 Default: 10 (or value from ``--connect-timeout``).